-A Treatment Status Update (BC-241) with a treatment end date as determined by the AHCCCS health plan doctor.
+A Treatment Status Update (BC-241) with a treatment end date as determined by the AHCCCS Complete Care (ACC) plan doctor.
 The BC-241 is sent at least every six months until the treatment end date confirmed.

 This policy applies to the Breast and Cervical Cancer Treatment Program (BCCTP).